rohan-deshpande/northwest/readme.md

 #### Advanced Usage

-If your `seed` has scripts of its own, such as `npm run dev` and you get sick of running both one after the other, feel free to modify your app's scripts to accomodate.
+If your `seed` has scripts of its own, such as `npm run start` and you get sick of running both one after the other, feel free to modify your northwest app's scripts to accomodate.
 For example, if you wanted to start an app created with `create-react-app` and dev a `northwest` app at the same time, you could modify the `northwest` dev script to

 ```
 "dev": "npm run start --prefix src | northwest dev -- m=http://localhost:3000"